Depression. Causes, symptoms, treatment of the disease

 • severe long-term depression.

 • The first occurs as a complication hangover syndrome.
 It is associated with serious poisoning of the body with alcohol.
-Severe form psychological disorder occurs with alcoholism II or III degree.
+Severe form psychological disorder occurs with alcoholism of the II or III degree.

 SENSATION!
 Doctors are dumbfounded!
-ALCOHOLISM is gone FOREVER!
-All you need is every day after meals.
+ALCOHOLISM goes away FOREVER!
+You just need it every day after meals.
 Read more—>

 A mild form of depression occurs when withdrawal syndrome.
-Pathology is typical for males and females prone to a hangover.
-Experts associate the deterioration of the emotional state with developing hypoglycemia.
-It occurs as a result of low blood sugar levels.
-It is required for the processing of large quantities ethyl alcohol that has entered the body.
+The pathology is typical for males and females prone to hangovers.
+Experts attribute the deterioration in emotional state to developing hypoglycemia.
+It occurs against the background of a decrease in blood sugar levels.
+It is required for processing large quantities ethyl alcohol, entered the body.
 The main signs of hypoglycemia are:

 • muscle weakness;